ishita9988/EDA-on-Netflix-Dataset/README.md

 ## Introduction

 Netflix has become one of the most successful streaming services in the world.
 For this project, I have conducted Exploratory Data Analysis on a Netflix dataset using Python.
-The goal is to analyse and gain insights into what motivates user engagement.
+The goal is to analyze and gain insights into what motivates user engagement.

 ## Dataset from [kaggle](https://www.kaggle.com/code/mysarahmadbhat/eda-on-netflix/notebook)